-Stabbing surge stumps NYC police, sows fear among residents
+Stabbing surge stumps NYC police, sows fear

 New York City has seen a 20 percent increase in stabbings this year compared with last, and police say they don’t understand why it’s happening or what to do about it.